Musaddiq0/Cloud_HoneyPot_Analysis/README.md

 ## Why a Honey Pot?

-A cybersecurity researcher sets up a **honeypot** for several critical reasons to improve security, gain insights into threat actors, and enhance overall cybersecurity knowledge:

 1. **Threat Intelligence Gathering**: Honeypots capture detailed information about attack patterns and help identify new threats.

 2. **Malware Collection and Analysis**: They collect and analyze malware samples, allowing for reverse engineering to understand their behavior and impact.